johnalison/WorkingPhilosophy/WorkingPhilosophy.md

  > eg: get rid of ICBMs - only 1st strike weapon. (and liability b/c costly  and they will be target of first strike)
  >  get rid of presidential sole authorization - president cant go to way, but can destroy the planet)
  > get rid of first strike

+- "Minute to learn, lifetime to master" John Mayer re: guitar

+- Bee sting: bodies response to the action worse than the inital attack.